 Sheldon expects around three helicopter flights a month, explaining that it would be merely used for "pick up, grab and go" purposes.

-City Council may vote on the zoning ordinance for the hospital at its next meeting—set for Aug.
+City Council may vote on the for the hospital at its next meeting—set for Aug.
 6.

 TELL US: What are your thoughts on the proposed hospital development?
 Leave a comment.